TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab10.md

     * automatic code generation (5 points)
     * runner (6 points)

-You can earn up to 5 points for the organisation of your Stratego files and up to 10 points for the quality of your code.
-We focus on readibility in general, meaningful variable names and the consistent use of Stratego paragdims.
+You can earn up to 10 points for the quality of your code.
+We focus on readability in general, meaningful variable names and the consistent use of Stratego paradigms.
 We will consider the fact that Stratego is new to you.

+### Early Feedback

+This assignment is graded manually.
+Thus, we do not provide early feedback for this submission.

 ## Detailed Instructions

-### Initial Editor Project
+### Preliminaries

+#### GitHub Repository

-We provide you with an initial MiniJava project in the branch `assignment10`.
+We provide you with a template for this assignment in the `assignment10` branch.
-Make sure you have this branch in your fork as well, before you start working on this assignment.
+See the [Git documentation](/documentation/git.html#template) on how to check out this branch.

+#### Initial Editor Project

+The template provides you with a fresh MiniJava editor project, which covers the syntax and analysis of MiniJava.
+For grading purposes, you are required to use this project as a starting point for milestone 3.
+You should build the new project, following these steps:

 1. Import the project into your workspace:
     1. right-click into the Package Explorer